 What we need is a period of self-reflection.
 To really look at our impact on the world.
 What do you have, what do you actually need and what would you give up?

 - Are you willing to keep your current smartphone more than 2 years rather than upgrading it when the latest tech comes out?

 - Are you willing to take the bus and get rid of your car?

 - Are you willing to skip this winter’s tropical vacation?

-- Are you willing to skip easting foods that cannot be produced in your area (no fruit and Veggies this winter)?
+- Are you willing to skip esting foods that cannot be produced in your area (no fruit and veggies this winter)?